 The good news of the Bible is that God has already solved the problem of evil in both dimensions, that is, "in heaven" and "on earth".
 This is why the theme of victory, triumph, and hope pervades the New Testament. "...I would have you wise as to what is good and guileless as to what is evil; then the God of peace will soon crush Satan under your feet." writes Paul (Romans 16: 19-20) To the Corinthians he says, "For he (Jesus) must reign until he has put all his enemies under his feet.
 The last enemy to be destroyed is death.
 'For God has put all things under his feet.'"
 (1 Corinthians 15:25-27)

-For further details on the flesh and the world and the devil see, Entering God's Rest
+For further details on living in dependence on the indwelling Spirit of God, not in league with the flesh the world the devil see, Entering God's Rest.

 The solution to the cosmic problem could not, cannot, and did

 not come from human skills, ingenuity, or meritorious efforts.